-- Automatic: Automatic allows you to maintain the best quality based on your internet connection speed.
+- Automatic: This allows streamers to maintain the best streaming quality corresponding with your provided internet connection speed.

 - Low: Low allows streamers 0.3GB every hour per device.

 - Medium: This allows 0.7 GB per hour on every device at an SD resolution level.

 - High: High allows up to 3GB each hour on every device for HD; 7GB per hour per device for 4K Ultra HD.

-- Head over to Netflix.com on a computer and sign in.
+- Navigate to Netflix.com on a desktop or laptop and sign in to your account.

-- Select the profile you’d like to change the data usage settings for.
+- Select which profile you’d like to modify the data usage settings on.

 - Select Account.

 - While under My Profile, choose Playback Settings.

 - Pick your preferred data consumption option and select that choice to lock it in.